Our Watershed – Through a Creative Lens -

 Yes, the rain still falls on the peaks surrounding the lake, flows downhill to the lake and then down the river to Cowichan Bay.
 Yes, the transformed watershed(s) is still where we live and play and yes, it is crucially important that we all take shared responsibility for the reality we now occupy.

-The CLRSS in collaboration with the Cowichan Valley Arts Council is asking you to pause and reflect upon these profound changes and then share your personal reflections in our event called “Our Watershed - Thru a Creative Lens”.
+The CLRSS in collaboration with the Cowichan Valley Arts Council is asking you to pause and reflect upon these profound changes and then share your personal reflections in our event called “Our Watershed - Through a Creative Lens”.
+We have two components History Meets Climate Change (see below for details and some great images)

-Send us your contribution by email to firstname.lastname@example.org with Thru a Creative Lens as the subject line or mail hard copies to PO Box 907 Lake Cowichan, BC V0R 2G0.
+Send us your contribution by email to firstname.lastname@example.org with Through a Creative Lens as the subject line or mail hard copies to PO Box 907 Lake Cowichan, BC V0R 2G0.
+Please include your full name, email and phone number with the JPEG.
+Photo size medium.

 The results of this introspective work could become part of the CLRSS contribution to a community-wide art show, curated in the CVAC Gallery, 2687 James Street, Duncan, August 27th to September 25th Participants will be notified should we wish to use your submission as part of the CLRSS show piece.